AustraliaSim/aussim-docs/docs/constitution/index.md

 ## Guardian

 * The Guardian functions as the owner of the AustraliaSim subreddits and Discord server.
+* There may only be one Guardian appointed at any time. _(see note)_
 * A Guardian is appointed through a Meta Referendum which returns 65% or more approval.
 * Notwithstanding subsection 33 (1), an amendment to the Meta Constitution relating to the office of the Guardian may only be made if the Meta Referendum returns 65% or more approval

+!!!
+Note
+    Until one of the present Guardians resign, this clause is not in force.
+(October 2022)

 ## Administrators